futurice/windows-app-development-best-practices/README.md

 ### Split code into small methods

 Code is often split into small methods for reusability.
 However, there are reasons to split your methods even if you don't plan to reuse them.
 Method name documents the intent of the code it encloses.
 Additonally, you get more informative stacktraces from your exceptions when your code is split into smaller methods.
+Especially on release builds where line number information is lost.

-### Use [caller information attributes](http://msdn.microsoft.com/en-us/library/hh534540(v=vs.110).aspx) for tracing
+### Use [caller information attributes](http://msdn.microsoft.com/en-us/library/hh534540(v=vs.110).aspx) when tracing

 When you add CallerMemberName, CallerFilePath, or CallerLineNumber attributes for optional parameters, the parameters get set with the file path, line number, and member name of the caller.
 The values are set into the method call at compile time, don't have a performance penalty, and are not affected by obfuscation.